sara-filiaci/portfolio-gender-based-violence-analysis/README.md

    - territorial label standardization where necessary

 5. **Type normalization**
-   - conversion of numeric fields to appropriate types
+   - conversion of numeric fields to the correct type
-   - consistency checks on year, counts, and percentages
+   - consistency checks on counts, percentages, and categorical variables

 6. **Final validation**
    - missing value checks